 Joel Peterson and Morgan Twain Peterson

-From the moment he started Ravenswood Winery in Sonoma County in 1976, Joel Peterson has spent the last four decades educating wine consumers, connoisseurs, retailers and sommeliers about the virtues ravenswood40of making flavorful wines with Zinfandel, California’s official “sweetheart grape.”
+From the moment he started Ravenswood Winery in Sonoma County in 1976, Joel Peterson has spent the last four decades educating wine consumers, connoisseurs, retailers and sommeliers about the virtues of making flavorful wines with Zinfandel, California’s official “sweetheart grape.”
 So it makes sense that when Joel’s son Morgan Twain Peterson was born in 1983, wine was already part of his DNA.
 Inspired by early visits to the vineyards and winery with his father; Morgan made his first barrel of wine with fruit he procured from local farmer Angelo Sangiacomo at the age of three in 1986.
 After making multiple vintages of the Vino Bambino Pinot Noir through 2001, Morgan further honed his skills by working as a wine buyer in New York while completing undergraduate studies at Vassar and graduate school at Columbia University.
 During this period, he also got to work with star sommeliers at top restaurants, including Craft, Gramercy Tavern, Aureole and Mesa Grill, who also added some of the remaining bottles of the Vino Bambino to their wine lists.
 Upon returning home from finishing winemaking internships in New Zealand and France, Morgan started Bedrock Wine Co in Sonoma Valley in 2007, a boutique wine brand focused on working with old vine Zinfandel, Syrah, and other unique grape varieties.
 In hindsight, Joel says Morgan’s childhood traits still remain.
 “He’s very similar to the same kid he was when he was five years old.
 Back then he liked to explore and had a special sense of determination and a little stubbornness that have ultimately paid off in the complex flavors in the wines he makes.”

 Open Daily.
 Ravenswood Winery 18701 Gehricke Road, Sonoma, (888) 669.4679, www.RavenswoodWinery.com / Bedrock Wine Co. is not open for visits.
 (707) 343.1478, www.BedrockWineCo.com.